Sokolova88/Beauty-zone/README.md

 - Desktop, tablet, mobile - **adaptive layout**
 - **BEM methodology**
-- Header for easy navigation and mobile menu
+- Sticky header for easy navigation and mobile menu
 - Hero section with a "Request a call" CTA button
 - Modal window for feedback with clients
 - About company